BILINGUAL SHOPIFY · BUILT IN JAPAN

 What makes a 'bilingual' Shopify store different from just translating mine?

-Translation swaps words; localization rebuilds trust.
-A real bilingual store handles English that reads natively, Japanese keigo and address formats, per-market currency and payments via Shopify Markets, and hreflang so search engines serve the right language.
-I build all of that in from the start, rather than bolting a translation app onto an English theme.
+Translation swaps words.
+A bilingual store rebuilds trust in the second language: English that reads natively, Japanese keigo and address formats, per-market currency and payments through Shopify Markets, and hreflang so search engines serve the right version to the right person.
+I build that in from the start rather than bolting a translation app onto an English theme.

 Do you use AI to build and translate my store?